SqrtMinusOne/sqrtminusone.github.io/content/posts/2021-04-07-org-python.md

 One last export backend I want to mention is [ox-ipynb](https://github.com/jkitchin/ox-ipynb), which allows exporting Org documents to Jupyter notebooks.
 Sometimes it works, sometimes it doesn't.

-Also the package isn't on MELPA, so you have to install it from the repo directly.
+Also, the package isn't on MELPA, so you have to install it from the repo directly.

 ```emacs-lisp
 (use-package ox-ipynb